Ryder System (R) Bank of America’s 33th Annual Industrials, Transportation and Airlines Key Leaders Conference summary

 Bank of America’s 33th Annual Industrials, Transportation and Airlines Key Leaders Conference summary

-12 May, 2026Business overview and transformation
+18 May, 2026Business overview and strategy

-Market conditions and outlook
+Market conditions and cycle outlook

-Margin targets for supply chain and dedicated segments are high single digits, with fleet management expected to reach mid to high teens at cycle peak.
+Margin targets for supply chain and dedicated are high single digits, with fleet management expected to reach mid to high teens at cycle peak.

 Latest events from Ryder System

-- EPS up 3% to $2.54; 2026 guidance raised as used vehicle sales and SCS drive growth.R
+16th Annual Wells Fargo Industrials & Materials Conference10 Jun 2026 - EPS up 3% to $2.54; 2026 guidance raised as used vehicle sales and SCS drive growth.R

 Q1 20265 May 2026 - Board supports all proposals except for an independent board chair at the 2026 meeting.R